kottesh/ktsh.in/content/about/index.md

 ### colophon

-This site is built using [zola](https://github.com/getzola/zola) a static site generator written in Rust.
-It uses *heavily modified version* of hermit-zola theme.
-All the content is licensed under CC BY-NC.
+This site is built using [zola](https://github.com/getzola/zola) a static site generator written in Rust :crab:.
+It uses *heavily modified version* of [hermit-zola](https://github.com/VersBinarii/hermit_zola) theme.
+All the content is licensed under CC BY-NC 4.0.